Study Medicine in Europe in English

 EU basic medical training can qualify for automatic recognition when the qualification meets Directive 2005/36/EC requirements and is listed correctly.
 Verify the exact qualification before applying.

-United States path
+United States process

 Destination-country rules